jhgrosvenor/jhgrosvenor.github.io/_posts/2022-11-05-Structuring-Goals-to-be-Achievable.md

 >I want to write about productivity and motivation.

-... to something more specific...
+... to something which outlines why it is important...

 >I want to write twelve articles on productivity over the next twelve months, to help me synthesise things I have learnt and reinforce the habits about which I am writing.